openstack/openstack-manuals/doc/networking-guide/source/config-rbac.rst

    | tenant_id   | 5b32b072f8354942ab13b6decb1294b3     |
    +-------------+--------------------------------------+

-Create the RBAC policy entry using the :command:`rbac-create` command (in this example, the ID of the project we want to share with is ``a6bf6cfbcd1f4e32a57d2138b6bd41d1``):
+Create the RBAC policy entry using the :command:`neutron rbac-create` command (in this example, the ID of the project we want to share with is ``a6bf6cfbcd1f4e32a57d2138b6bd41d1``):

 .. code-block:: console